 \section{Conclusion}

-By investigating the challenges in restructuring content moderation practices on Wikipedia, our work highlights the delicate dynamics between disruptive technology and its stakeholders in a decentralized platform.
+By investigating the challenges in restructuring practices of content moderation on Wikipedia, our work highlights the delicate dynamics between disruptive technology and its stakeholders in a decentralized platform.
 These dynamics turned what could have been a success story into a cautionary tale.
-Although our work suggests that FlaggedRevs likely has considerable flaws, it also highlights that a lack of attention to technological frames led to ineffective cooperation between levels of Wikipedia governance significantly affected its use.
-As a result, the deck was stacked against FlaggedRevs.
-Even though many Wikipedia communities continue to see the usefulness of FlaggedRevs, their attempts to adapt and innovate with and around the system have not been enough to address its limitations.
+Although our work suggests that FlaggedRevs probably exhibits considerable flaws, it also underscores that a lack of attention to technological frames led to ineffective cooperation across levels of Wikipedia governance.
+Consequently, the deck was stacked against FlaggedRevs.
+Even though many Wikipedia communities continue to see the usefulness of FlaggedRevs, their attempts to adapt and innovate with and around the system have been insufficient to address its limitations.

-We hope that our work will help inform a more careful and socially informed approach to understanding context and the complexity of community-based moderation in in the context of complex polycentric governance arrange and self-governed communities.
-The fact that FlaggedRevs continues to be successful in some language editions but not in others suggests that the system's problems are far from intractable.
-We hope that our study can enable more streamlined processes of communication between the platform and its members to help align technological frames and to support the more successful rollout of similar systems in the future---in Wikipedia and beyond.
+We hope that our work will help inform a more careful and socially informed approach to understanding context and the complexity of community-based moderation in the context of polycentric and self-governed communities.
+Moreover, the fact that FlaggedRevs continues to be successful in some language editions but not in others suggests that the system's problems are far from intractable.
+We hope that our study can enable more streamlined processes of communication between the platform and its members to align technological frames and support a successful rollout of similar systems in the future, in Wikipedia and beyond.